digiscot/digiscot-website/pages/data.md

 ### Milo - FAQ

-All you need to know about the new Milo.
+All you need to know about the new Milo platform.

 <a href="/milo/" class="btn btn-primary btn-lg"> Find out more </a>